Microsoft Licensing

 For example, if you have a server with 2 CPUs and 20 total cores:

-- With Standard, licensing all 20 cores gives you rights for 2 VMs on that server.
-If you want to run 6 VMs there, you must license the 20 cores three times (each set of 20 cores = 2 VM rights, so three sets = 6 VMs).
+• With Standard, licensing all 20 cores gives you rights for 2 VMs on that server.
+If you want to run 6 VMs, you must license the 20 cores three times (each set of 20 cores equals 2 VM rights, so three sets equal 6 VMs).
 At that point, it may be more cost-effective to just use Datacenter.

-- Client Access Licenses (CALs): Besides the server licenses above, if you use Windows Server to serve internal clients (users or devices), each user or device accessing the server software needs a CAL.
+• Client Access Licenses (CALs): Besides the server licenses above, if you use Windows Server to serve internal clients (users or devices), each user or device accessing the server software needs a CAL.
 CALs come in two flavors: User CALs (license a person to access any Windows Server in your organization) or Device CALs (license a device such as a PC or tablet to be used by any number of users).
-You can choose whichever CAL type makes sense (you donโt need both for the same environment โ you can mix, but itโs usually best to stick to one type for simplicity).
+You can choose whichever CAL type makes sense (you don’t need both for the same environment – you can mix, but it’s usually best to stick to one type for simplicity).
 The CAL requirement applies to services like file sharing, Active Directory authentication, print services, etc., provided by Windows Server to your users.
-Exceptions: You do not need CALs for users who access the server only over the internet and are not employees/affiliates (in that case, an External Connector license can be used on the server instead), and you donโt need CALs for Windows Server if itโs being used purely as a virtualization host and not providing services to users.
-Additionally, note that if you use Remote Desktop Services (RDS) or certain other features, additionalย CALs (like RDS CALs) areย required on top of the base CALs.
+Exceptions: You do not need CALs for users who access the server only over the internet and are not employees/affiliates (in that case, an External Connector license can be used on the server instead), and you don’t need CALs for Windows Server if it’s being used purely as a virtualization host and not providing services to users.
+Additionally, note that if you use Remote Desktop Services (RDS) or certain other features, additional CALs (such as RDS CALs) are required in addition to the base CALs.

 Common Windows Server Licensing Pitfalls:

-- Using Standard edition beyond its capacity: Standard can quickly become more expensive than Datacenter if you need a lot of VMs on one host.
-A common mistake is trying to stack Standard licenses excessively โ if you need to stack Standard more than twice on a server (i.e., >4 VMs on one host), calculate if Datacenter would save money in the long run.
+• Using the Standard edition beyond its capacity: Standard can quickly become more expensive than Datacenter if you need a large number of VMs on a single host.
+A common mistake is trying to stack Standard licenses excessively – if you need to stack Standard more than twice on a server (i.e., more than 4 VMs on one host), calculate whether Datacenter would save money in the long run.

-- Ignoring CAL requirements: Purchasing Windows Server licenses but failing to account for CALs can leave you out of compliance.
-Every internal user or device accessing the serverโs services legally needs a CAL (unless covered by certain exceptions or alternative licensing like Microsoft 365 that might include Windows Server CAL rights).
-Make sure to budget for CALs in addition to server licenses.
+• Ignoring CAL requirements: Purchasing Windows Server licenses without accounting for CALs can leave you out of compliance.
+Every internal user or device accessing the server’s services legally requires a CAL (unless covered by certain exceptions or alternative licensing, such as Microsoft 365, which may include Windows Server CAL rights).
+Ensure that you budget for CALs in addition to server licenses.

-- Using the wrong CAL type: For instance, if employees use multiple devices (desk PC, laptop, phone), a User CAL is usually more cost-effective.
-If many users share a few devices (like shift workers at kiosks), Device CALs could be better.
+• Using the wrong CAL type: For instance, if employees use multiple devices (such as a desk PC, laptop, and phone), a User CAL is usually more cost-effective.
+If many users share a few devices (such as shift workers at kiosks), Device CALs could be more effective.
 Review your usage periodically to ensure you use the optimal CAL type for cost savings.

 Read Licensing Microsoft Products in Virtualized Environments.